Last Updated on April 18, 2023

 Marijuana consumption has represented a growing trend for decades now.
 However, cannabis consumption was prohibited (and still is in some countries) globally, making this plant very controversial.
-Fortunately, many countries started to legalize marijuana and started to comprehend and understand its potential.
+Fortunately, many countries started to legalize marijuana and came to comprehend and understand its potential.

 In the last century, weed enthusiasts mainly ingested this majestic plant by smoking since this method is quite simple because you feel the high within minutes.